kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/certificate_management.md

 E-Mail validation is not supported due to significant higher delays between requesting a certificate and it's issuance.
 When using a PCA, certificates don't have to be validated.

+#### Validation record routing policy

+By default, the controller creates DNS validation records using Route53's Simple routing policy, which allows only one record per name and type.
+If you run multiple independent LBC controller deployments that need to validate certificates for the same domain name (for example, blue/green clusters), the second controller's validation record creation fails because a Simple record already exists.

+Set [route53-validation-record-routing-policy](../../deploy/configurations.md#route53-validation-record-routing-policy) to `weighted` to have each controller create its validation record using Route53's Weighted routing policy instead, identified by `--cluster-name` and a configurable `--route53-validation-record-weight`.
+This lets multiple controllers each own a validation record for the same domain without conflicting.
+See [route53-validation-record-routing-policy](../../deploy/configurations.md#route53-validation-record-routing-policy) for details and configuration flags.

 ## Ingress Group Behavior

 When using certificate management with [IngressGroups](ingress_class.md#specgroup), each ingress in the group gets its own certificate based on its own hostnames.
 All certificates are attached to the shared ALB's HTTPS listener.